kolobook146/Civil-Engineer-Classifier-Bot/docs/business/fact_to_schedule_mapping.md

 ## Formula-Fed Pilot Branch

-The implemented pilot also accepts one intentionally weaker bridge for open quantity-driven rows in `schedule_current`.
+The implemented pilot accepts one intentionally weaker bridge for assigned open rows in `schedule_current`.

-That branch does not try to prove an exact row-level match.
+That branch does not try to prove an exact row-level match from the fact itself.
-Instead it aggregates `Actual Quantity` from `data_facts` by the shared operational coordinate:
+Instead it first chooses one project clone per template row through `fact_collection_map`, then aggregates `Actual Quantity` from `data_facts` by the shared operational coordinate:

 - `stage`
 - `function`